hackupc/hackupc-live/README.md

 ### Change theme

-> TODO: fill this part
+If you want to change the theme you should change some properties
+2. For changing all the colors: Go to `src/live/params.scss` and in the top of the file you will find all the colors.

 ### Update schedule

-> TODO: polish this part

-Clients will poll constantly the schedule.json file.
-To update the schedule just change the file and deploy.
-New versions of the schedule will be loaded only if 'version' is different.
+To update or change the schedule go to `public/data/schedule.json`.
+Changing this file will change the live and the schedule section.
+Here you can also set the start of the hackathon.
+The duration of it must be changed in `src/config.js`.

 #### Schedule file

 - `id` can be whatever you want, but all ids must be different
 - When writing hours, prepend zeroes: Nice: 01:00; Not-so-nice: 1:00.
 - Events should be ordered by starting hour
 - `baseTimeOffset` should be the same output as executing (new Date()).getTimezoneOffset() in a machine with local time.
 (UTC - localtime in minutes)
 - `dates` are DD/MM/YYYY format

 > If an event doesn't have endHour, then will show only startHour and it will finish at the same time as it starts.
-> Useful to specify events that don't have concept of length or that span through more than one day ("Event start", "Event end")
+Useful to specify events that don't have concept of length or that span through more than one day ("Event start", "Event end")

 ## Setup